Avadel Pharmaceuticals: History

-In 2019, Mike Anderson, CEO of Avadel Pharmaceuticals has resigned, and Gregory Divis, COO of the company was appointed as his temporary successor.
+In 2019, Mike Anderson, CEO of Avadel Pharmaceuticals resigned, and Gregory Divis, COO of the company was appointed as his temporary successor.
 Meanwhile, Craig Stapleton, chairman of the Dublin-headquartered Avadel, has also stepped down.
 That same year, the company filed for Chapter 11 bankruptcy.

+In May 2023, Avadel Pharmaceuticals received FDA approval for Lumryz, an extended-release oral suspension of sodium oxybate.